playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 > Microsoft originally created this chart as part of their [Inclusive Toolkit](https://download.microsoft.com/download/b/0/d/b0d4bf87-09ce-4417-8f28-d60703d672ed/inclusive_toolkit_manual_final.pdf) manual

-Creating an application that's accessible means that you're making a better experience for _all_ of your users, ready for any context they might be using your app in.
+Creating an application that's accessible means that you're making a better experience for *all* of your users.

-By making your services accessible to more people, you are most importantly making them more equitable, but there is often a business case for accessibility.
-Opening your doors to more users may create an additional financial incentive, and many organizations have a legal requirement to meet accessibility guidelines.
-For instance, the U.S. Federal Government is subject to [Section 508](https://www.section508.gov/manage/laws-and-policies), which requires compliance with [Web Content Accessibility Guidelines (also known as WCAG, which we'll touch on later)](#wcag).
+In addition to both moral and financial incentives (by opening the door to more users), many organizations have a legal requirement to meet accessibility.
+U.S. government software is subject to [Section 508](https://www.section508.gov/manage/laws-and-policies), which requires compliance to the [Web Content Accessibility Guidelines (also known as WCAG, which we'll touch on later)](#wcag).
 Likewise, private US companies may be subject to compliance due to the "Americans with Disabilities Act" (shortened to "ADA").
 The U.S. isn't the only country with these requirements, either.
-According to [WCAG's reference page for various legal laws](https://www.w3.org/WAI/policies/), there are at least 40 such laws in place around the world.
+According to[ WCAG's reference page for various legal laws](https://www.w3.org/WAI/policies/), there are at least 40 such laws in place around the world.

 > Please note that we are _not_ giving legal advice.
 This article is simply meant for educational purposes for individuals.
 Consult legal authorities for the appropriate jurisdiction

 Accessibility isn't a pure science, however.
-If you're sighted, this may be an abstract idea at first.
+If you aren’t a user of assistive technology, this may be an abstract idea at first.
 However, think of it like this: the colors an app uses or a button's visual placement may convey different messages and meanings depending on their context.
 This same problem applies to users of screen-readers and other accessible tech as well, just with different constraints.
 If the screen is visually cluttered, the content may be more difficult to read.
 Likewise, different accessibility methods will lead to different experiences for users of assistive technology.
 In both of these scenarios, there may not be objectively correct answers - some may prefer a button placed visually to the left, while others might advocate for it on the right.
 Similarly, how something is read using a screen reader may make sense to some, but might be confusingly expressed to others.

 # Sensible Standards {#wcag}

-While accessibility has some levels of subjectivity involved, it's important to note that there _are_ standards surrounding web application's accessibility support. ["Web Content Accessibility Guidelines"](https://www.w3.org/WAI/) (shortened to "WCAG") are guidelines to follow when considering your app's accessibility.
+While accessibility has some levels of subjectivity, it's important to note that there _are_ standards surrounding web application's accessibility support. ["Web Content Accessibility Guidelines"](https://www.w3.org/WAI/) (shortened to "WCAG") are guidelines to follow when considering your app's accessibility.
 These guidelines are published by a subgroup of the [World Wide Web Consortium](https://www.w3.org/) (shortened to "W3C"), the main international standards organization for the Internet.
 WCAG acts as the de-facto standard for accessibility guidelines.

 There are different scales of accessibility as well.
 [WCAG includes three different levels of conformance](https://www.w3.org/WAI/WCAG2AA-Conformance):